 Sint-Janshospitaal is a medieval hospital that once cared for the poor and sick, caring for patients from the 12th century to the 1900’s.
 Now a museum and one of the oldest preserved hospitals in Europe you can visit the wards, the chapel and view the array of artwork collected by the nuns, medical instruments and archives.

-Famous for its collection of Flemish Primitive paintings and also including 18th and 19th-century neoclassical pieces, work from Flemish Expressionism and post-war modern art.
+The Groeningemuseum is famous for its collection of Flemish Primitive paintings and also including 18th and 19th-century neoclassical pieces, work from Flemish Expressionism and post-war modern art.